rhyslwells/Data-Archive/content/standardised/Adam Optimizer.md

 Adam is particularly effective for large datasets and complex models, as it provides robust convergence and requires minimal tuning compared to other optimization algorithms.
 Its ability to ==dynamically adjust learning rates== makes it a popular choice in the deep learning community.
 #### Key Features of Adam:

-**Adaptive Learning Rates:** Adam adjusts the [[learning rate]] for each parameter individually, based on the first and second moments of the gradients.
+**Adaptive Learning Rates:** Adam adjusts the [[Learning Rate]] for each parameter individually, based on the first and second moments of the gradients.
 This allows for more precise updates and better convergence.

 **Momentum and RMSProp Combination:** Adam incorporates the concept of momentum by using moving averages of the gradients (first moment) and the squared gradients ==(second moment)==, similar to RMSProp.